anaaya2302/me-vs-CS231n/Notes/Optimization.md

 There's a lot of analogies to explain gradient descent.
 Ball rolling down a hill or blind main trying to find the path by touching the ground.
 Me, I've never been one for analogies in maths, but if it helps you get the concept better, go for it.

 ## Gradient
 In a single dimension, a gradient is just the derivative.
 But, as you go to higher dimensions, more variables affect your loss.
 In 3 dimensions, you need to change two variables simultaneously to achieve the optimal loss.
 Don't visualise beyond that.
-But, to convey "direction" in these high dimensional spaces, we use a vector of partial derivativves which we call the gradient.
+But, to convey "direction" in these high dimensional spaces, we use a vector of partial derivatives which we call the gradient.

 **Slope**: The slope is a directional derivative.
 At any point on the landscape, the slope will tell you the rate of change of the function in that direction.
 To calculate the slope, we take the dot product of the gradient with a unit vector which points in that direction.